ENate/nlp-classification-example/README.md

 - Opencv for computer vision examples
 - Docker and kubernetes

+### Util Tech
+- Make file to manage and run docker and other commands
+- Use bash script when necessary to manipulate useful assignments

-### Main definitions
+### Main Notes

-We revisit classical neural networks and implement classification examples in python and tensorflow.
+We revisit classical neural networks (NNs) and implement classification examples in python and tensorflow.
 The goal is to implement neural networks in text mining, machine translation, sequence-sequence language and similar examples.
-We discuss the  RNNs, LSTMs and CNNs architectures which are most suitable to the aformentioned tasks.
+We discuss the  RNNs, LSTMs and CNNs architectures which are most suitable to the aforementioned tasks.
 To this end, we transform and train examples of use cases where both RNNs and LSTMs are most applicable via supervised learning.

 The training data used is downloaded from different data sources (publicly available data sets).
 We begin with training data which are available in the ``` sklearn (scikit-learn) ``` and nltk packages.